jhvanderschee/jekyllcodex/_without-plugin/randomize.md

 ### Introduction

 Sometimes you want to create a randomized list of items.
-More often you want to show three random items out of collection.
 In a static site this is quite hard, because random in Liquid means random at build time.
 This script, however, randomizes at each visit/page load using Javascript.

 ### How it works